Hosteloha/FrankieChat/README.md

 	2. After maven downloads the dependecies, try maven run, then a window should appear
 	3. If you have more trouble, then try searching in [StackOverflow](https://stackoverflow.com/questions/51478675/error-javafx-runtime-components-are-missing-and-are-required-to-run-this-appli) for more support based on your OS
 	4. Edit the Run Configuration, based on the path of your JavaFX SDK, check Main class as `com.frankie_chat.App`
-	5. If module errors occurs then please add VM args as, else not required
+	5. If module errors occurs
+	`Error: JavaFX runtime components are missing, and are required to run this application` then please add VM args as below, else not required, replace with your [JavaFx_SDK_PATH](https://gluonhq.com/products/javafx/)
 	```
 	--module-path /Library/Java/JavaVirtualMachines/javafx-sdk-11.0.2/lib
 	--add-modules=javafx.controls,javafx.fxml,javafx.base,javafx.graphics,javafx.web